devcontainers/devcontainers.github.io/_implementors/reference.md

 LABEL devcontainer.metadata='[{ "capAdd": [ "SYS_PTRACE" ], "remoteUser": "devcontainer", "postCreateCommand": "yarn install" }
 ```

-In either case, the result will be merged with any local devcontainer.json content at the time you create the container.
-(See the [the spec](https://github.com/devcontainers/spec/blob/main/proposals/image-metadata.md) for info on merge loigic.)
+In either case, the result will be merged with any local devcontainer.json content at the time you create the container (see the [the spec](https://github.com/devcontainers/spec/blob/main/proposals/image-metadata.md) for info on merge logic).
 But at its simplest, you can just reference the image directly in devcontainer.json for the settings to take effect:

 ```json
 {